 Exhibits To Check Out

 Minimalism, Post-Minimalism and Conceptualism Straight from the 60s/70s

 Bonus Point: The library.
 Oh yes, the library.
 PROA has a whimsical library with all sorts of collections, from Latin American art to carefully selected books on Argentine poetry and literature, architecture, design, film, photography, fashion, and music.
-I’m guessing this is what heaven looks like (that, or a night out with John Cusack at an all-you-can-eat restaurant while JC Chasez serenades you).
+I’m guessing this is what heaven looks like.

 Tues-Sun: 11-17 hrs. | $100 | Fundación PROA | Av.
 Pedro de Mendoza 1929 | La Boca

 Since you’re at it, you might as well kill two birds with one stone and drop by the Museo Benito Quinquela Martín.
 Just a block away from PROA, this museum has the largest collection of paintings by Benito Quinquela Martín; one of the most popular Argentine painters born and raised in La Boca, known for his multicolored portrayals of the neighborhood.